Wellesley Supplemental Essays

 Women’s colleges are known for creating inclusive campus environments that result in strong alumni networks after graduation.
 Women’s colleges have proven to outperform their coeducational peers in many areas.
 For example, women who attend women’s colleges are more likely to pursue STEM majors than women enrolled at co-ed institutions.
 They are also more likely to hold a leadership role on campus and more likely to participate in classes.
 Women’s colleges are institutions that all women should at least consider during their college application process.

-Wellesley College offers 50 majors and minors.
+Wellesley College offers over 50 majors.
 Students who attend Wellesley can also design their own major if they choose.
 Since Wellesley is a liberal arts college, students are encouraged to study across a broad number of disciplines.
 All Wellesley students are trained to be critical thinkers despite what industry they ultimately find themselves in.
 The Wellesley academic experience prioritizes international study, research, interdisciplinary majors, internships, and academic partnerships with other institutions like MIT, Babson College, and Brandeis University.

 Wellesley supplemental essays continue to be an important part of Wellesley’s overall approach to selecting students for admission.
 As such, we encourage you to refer to this guide as you work on your Wellesley College supplemental essays.
 And don’t forget these final takeaways: